videolan/vlc/share/lua/README.txt

 http( host, port, [cert, key, ca, crl]): create a new HTTP (SSL) daemon.

 local h = vlc.httpd( "localhost", 8080 )
-h:handler( url, user, password, acl, callback, data ) -- add a handler for given url.
-If user and password are non nil, they will be used to authenticate connecting clients.
-If acl is non nil, it will be used to restrict access. callback will be called to handle connections.
+h:handler( url, user, password, callback, data ) -- add a handler for given url.
+If user and password are non nil, they will be used to authenticate connecting clients. callback will be called to handle connections.
 The callback function takes 7 arguments: data, url, request, type, in, addr, host.
-It returns the reply as a string. h:file( url, mime, user, password, acl, callback, data ) -- add a file for given url with given mime type.
-If user and password are non nil, they will be used to authenticate connecting clients.
-If acl is non nil, it will be used to restrict access. callback will be called to handle connections.
+It returns the reply as a string. h:file( url, mime, user, password, callback, data ) -- add a file for given url with given mime type.
+If user and password are non nil, they will be used to authenticate connecting clients. callback will be called to handle connections.
 The callback function takes 2 arguments: data and request.
 It returns the reply as a string. h:redirect( url_dst, url_src ): Redirect all connections from url_src to url_dst.

 Input